Shane325/vmware-project/README.md

-# VWware Take Home Project
+# VMware Take Home Project

 This project is a simple web application built using [Node.js](http://www.nodejs.org) and [AngularJS](http://angularjs.org).
 The application displays a list of assets in a table.
 Features include sorting, filtering and adding items to favorites.